 Italian cakes offer a wide range of tastes and flavours to suit any kind of sweet tooth.
-You are bound to find at least one favourite cake from the wide variety that Italy has to offer.
+Whenever you go and visit the best fine dining restaurants, you are bound to find at least one favourite cake from the wide variety that Italy has to offer.
 Below are 10 mouth-watering traditional Italian cakes you might want to indulge in:

 1. Tiramisu cakes